-Rapid City Centre is a 196-acre township development in Sungai Rengit, located close to Petronas' Refinery and Petrochemical Integrated Development (RAPID) project and the Pengerang Independent Deepwater Petroleum Terminal (PIDPT).
-This mixed development is poised to redefine and rejuvenate the entire township into a vibrant commercial hub.
+Rapid City Centre is a 196-acre township development in Sungai Rengit Johor, located close to Petronas' Refinery and Petrochemical Integrated Development project and the Pengerang Independent Deepwater Petroleum Terminal.
+This mixed-use development is poised to redefine and rejuvenate the entire township into a vibrant commercial hub.

-Phase 1 of Rapid City Centre comprises 60 units of 2-storey shop offices with an estimated GDV of RM66.0 million.
-Since its launch in March 2015, a total of RM54 million sales value was recorded in FY2017.
-The commercial shop offices are expected to be completed and handed over to purchasers by December 2017.
+Launched in March 2015, Phase 1 comprising 60 units of 2-storey shop offices with an estimated GDV of RM66.0 million recorded a healthy take up rate of 90% and sales of RM59.7 million in FY2018.
+The commercial shop offices were successfully completed and handed over to buyers in March 2018.